 No Information Provided

-Fluorescein sodium can induce serious intolerance reactions.
-These reactions of intolerance are always unpredictable but they are more frequent in patients who have previously experienced an adverse reaction after fluorescein injection (symptoms other than nausea and vomiting) or in patients with history of allergy such as food or drug induced urticaria, asthma, eczema, allergic rhinitis.
+Fluorescein can induce serious intolerance reactions.
+These reactions of intolerance are unpredictable but they are more frequent in patients who have previously experienced an adverse reaction after fluorescein injection (symptoms other than nausea and vomiting) or in patients with history of allergy such as food or drug induced urticaria, asthma, eczema, allergic rhinitis.

 Detailed questioning of each patient is recommended before the angiography to evaluate any prior history of allergy.